 Start with a wash

 Washing your car regularly will prevent pollen and dirt from embedding itself in the clear coat.
 Grab a quality bottle of car wash, rather than using a liquid detergent which can damage the paint and strip away wax.

-2. Polish for that shine
+Polish for that shine

-Mild rubbing compounds can be used during this step but care should be taken, as too much pressure will cause swirl marks and ‘burning’ of the clear coat.
+Mild rubbing compounds can be used during this step but care should be taken as too much pressure will cause swirl marks and ‘burning’ of the clear coat.
 Excessive polishing has a tendency to damage or wear through the clear coat, so it’s not something that we recommend doing often.

-3. Wax on, wax off
+Wax on, wax off

 We recommend waxing your car about four times a year to ensure the shell of your car remains covered with a shiny protective shield.
-If you don’t have the time (or the energy), then we recommend you book your car in with a professional at the end of spring and autumn to protect it against the summer’s harmful UV rays and the harsh elements of winter.
+If you don’t have the time (or the energy), then we recommend you book your car in with a professional at the end of spring and autumn to protect it against the summer’s harmful UV rays and the harsher elements of winter.

-4. Get to the glass
+Get to the glass

-5. Finish on the wheels
+Finish on the wheels

 While you’re paying all this attention to the body work and getting it gleaming, kneel down and take a brush to those wheels before tipping out the wash water.
-Baked on brake dust and tar splashes may take extra product to shift, so a foaming cleaner to soften dirt and grime or a mild solvent to dissolve tar may be required.
+Baked on brake dust and tar splashes may take extra product to shift, so a foaming cleaner to soften dirt and grime, or even a mild solvent to dissolve tar may be required.
 Once the tyres are dry, some tyre dressing will enhance the rubber and make those tyres shine like new!